kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 - UserA could change the applyset ID on an existing applyset ApplySet1, copying the ID of a second applyset ApplySet2.
 If UserB then applies to ApplySet1, they would delete objects from ApplySet2.
 UserA did not necessarily have permission to delete those objects; UserB probably did not intend to prune objects from ApplySet2.
-Mitigation might require additional restrictions on the applyset ID (such as choosing something that identifies the applyset parent, like `base64(GKNN)`, so we can detect a "fake" applyset ID), or we might add a backpointer label/annotation from child objects to the parent applyset.
-We will evaluate this during alpha development.
+This is mitigated by the constrained choice of the applyset-ID from the object GKNN; "borrowing" an applyset ID from another object will now cause a mismatch and tooling will report an error.
+(Thank you to @liggitt for this observation).

 ### Test Plan